Preparing to Buy a Home for the First Time

 FAQs

-• Listing Agent: Real Estate Professional who represents the home seller and looks out for their best interest
+• Listing Agent: Real estate agent who represents the home seller and looks out for their best interest

-• Buyer’s Agent: Real Estate Professional who represents the home buyer and is their advocate
+• Buyer’s Agent: Real estate agent who represents the home buyer and is their advocate

-• Escrow / Title Company: Depending on what state you are buying a home in the title and escrow company can be one in the same or different entities.
-The escrow company is the neutral 3-rd party to collect all the documents from the seller, buyer, title insurer, real estate agents, homeowners’ association, and wholesale lender to close the sale of the home.
-The title company researches the title of the home to ensure that all liens on the home will be cleared at closing and that the only lien on the property after closing will be the mortgage that you are obtaining to buy the home.
+• Escrow / Title Company: Depending on the state, the title and escrow company can be the same or different entities.
+The escrow company is the neutral 3rd party that collects all the documents from the seller, buyer, title insurer, real estate agents, homeowners’ association, mortgage broker, and wholesale lender to close the sale of the home.
+The title company researches the title of the home to ensure that all liens on the home will be cleared at closing and that the only lien on the property after closing will be the mortgage the buyer is obtaining to buy the home.

-• Underwriter: The underwriter works for the wholesale lender, and they are the person that verifies all the information about you, your income, assets and credit to ensure they meet the guidelines for the mortgage that you are applying for to buy your home.
-The underwriter also reviews the title report, appraisal and other documents in relation to the home to ensure that the home also meets lending guidelines.
-The underwriter is the person who approves your mortgage loan application for the lender and makes the final decision to loan money to you to buy your new home.
+• Underwriter: The underwriter works for the wholesale lender to verify all the information about the buyer, their income, assets, and credit to ensure they meet the guidelines for the loan amount they need to buy a home.
+The underwriter also reviews the title report, appraisal, and other documents regarding the home to ensure that the home meets lending guidelines.
+The underwriter is the person who approves a mortgage loan application for the lender and makes the final decision for the loan to buy a home.

 • There’s no one-size-fits-all approach to knowing if someone is ready to be a homeowner.
-When debating renting vs. buying, a person will need to consider their lifestyle and long-term goals.
+When debating renting vs. buying, a person must consider their lifestyle and long-term goals.
 There are a few signs someone may be ready to purchase a home, including:

 • Feeling financially stable